CI-Connect/connect-client/README.md

 #### Create the HTCondor submit description file

-Create a simple HTCondor submit description file, called tutorial.submit
+This tutorial is part of the greater [ConnectBook], which has many illustrations of distributed computation jobs.
+We'll just sample one here to show how to execute tutorials using Connect Client.

+The `tutorial02.submit` file is a good foundation.
+Let's edit it, changing it from 25 jobs to just 10:

 	$ nano tutorial.submit

 The submit file should contain the following:

-	# The UNIVERSE defines an execution environment.
-	universe = vanilla
+	Universe = vanilla

-	# EXECUTABLE is the program your job will run.
-It's often useful
-	# to create a shell script to "wrap" your actual work.
 	Executable = short.sh

-	# ERROR and OUTPUT are the error and output channels from your job
-	# that HTCondor returns from the remote host.
-	Error = log/job.error.$(Cluster).$(Process)
+	Error = log/job.error.$(Cluster)-$(Process)
-	Output = log/job.output.$(Cluster).$(Process)
+	Output = log/job.output.$(Cluster)-$(Process)

-	# The LOG file is where HTCondor places information about your
-	# job's status, success, and resource consumption.
-	Log = log/job.log.$(Cluster).$(Process)
+	Log = log/job.log.$(Cluster)

-	# QUEUE is the "start button" - it launches any jobs that have been
-	# specified thus far.
-	Queue 10
+	Queue 25

+Change `Queue 25` to `Queue 10`.

-Here, `$(Cluster)` labels the submission task (called "Cluster ID") and `$(Process)` labels individual jobs in the task.
+In an HTCondor submit file, `$(Cluster)` labels the submission task (called "Cluster ID") and `$(Process)` labels individual jobs in the task.
+This submit file thus directs logs for each job into files in the `log/` directory.
+You'll see the relevance of this further on.

 #### Submit the script

-Submit the script using `$ connect client submit`.
+Submit the script using `connect client submit tutorial02.submit`.
 You must invoke connect client commands from the working directory.

-	$ cd ~/working-dir/
-	$ connect client submit tutorial.submit
+	$ connect client submit tutorial02.submit
 	Submitting job(s).
 	10 job(s) submitted to cluster 1234.

 **N.B.
-If your OSG Connect username differs from your local username, include (````-u <osgconnect-username>)```` in all connect client commands.**
+If your OSG Connect username differs from your local username, include (`-u <osgconnect-username>)` in all connect client commands.**

-Submit the task with `$ connect client submit`.

-	$ connect client -u <osgconnect-username> submit tutorial.submit Submitting job(s).
+	$ connect client -u <osgconnect-username> submit tutorial02.submit Submitting job(s).
 	10 job(s) submitted to cluster 1234.